medusajs/medusa/docs/content/references/services/classes/OrderService.md

 Handles receiving a return.
 This will create a refund to the customer.
 If the returned items don't match the requested items the return status will be updated to requires_action.
-This behaviour is useful in sitautions where a custom refund amount is requested, but the retuned items are not matching the requested items.
+This behaviour is useful in situations where a custom refund amount is requested, but the returned items are not matching the requested items.
 Setting the allowMismatch argument to true, will process the return, ignoring any mismatches.